-This Web User Interface (WUI) example describes how to use CICSPlex SM's real-time analysis functions to produce data that will help in the selection of a target region during workload routing.
+Use CICSPlex SM's real-time analysis functions to produce data that will help in the selection of a target region during workload routing.

-In particular, the number of items on the temporary storage queue will be monitored for each target region to which work can be routed.
-When the number of items goes above 50, a real-time analysis event notification (severity HS) and an external message will be issued.
-When an event notification is issued, CICSPlex SM's workload management function is notified and uses the information, in addition to the standard queue algorithm criteria, in selecting the best target region.
+The number of items on the temporary storage queue will be monitored for each target region to which work can be routed.
+When the number of items rises above 50, a real-time analysis event notification (severity HS) and an external message will be issued.
+When an event notification is issued, CICSPlex SM's workload-routing function is notified and uses the information, in addition to the standard queue algorithm criteria, in selecting the best target region.